 This one was always hard for me and honestly, it took me a while to get the hang of it.
 See if this sounds like you.
 You sit in the vendor's booth and he tells you "These are top selling styles."
 So, what do you do?
 You order those styles.
 Always remember it is your customer you are buying for not the vendor.
 Just because it is planned to be the best one for the vendor does not mean it belongs in your store.
 Sometimes it does, especially if they re going to feature lots of national advertising around that sku, but be careful.

 3. Take Pictures of Everything

 Probably the biggest mistake we make at merit is that our eyes are bigger than our wallets.
 We see so much cool, new merchandise that "we just have to have" that we end up spending more than we should. the biggest fallout of this practice is duplication.
 It's hard to remember from booth to booth what you have seen and ordered.
 IF you have pictures with you, it makes it so much easier.
 With my shoe stores, we used to do a style out before we placed our final order.
 We would put all of the styles on the floor before us (or on the table if we only had pics) and looked for ways to reduce the order.

 4. Protect Your Fill-ins

 Always remember, that you have core merchandise that you must never be out of stock of or you will miss sales.
-Too many people use up all of their open to buy on new merchandise and hove not cash left over for fill-ns.
-Treat market as a way to keep your store looking fresh.
+Too many people use up all of their open to buy on new merchandise and have not cash left over for fill-ins.
+Treat the market as a way to keep your store looking fresh.
 Surround your core merchandise with the latest items.
 But hold back money to replenish those core items.